prasunakunasani/AAFCSpringLearning/Spring-demo-annotation/README.md

     - the happy fortune is coming from fortuneService wired

 ###### S1 Section 8, Lecture 69 - Which Injection Type Should You Use?
-- We covered Consturctor Injection, Setter Injection and Field injection
+- We covered Constructor Injection, Setter Injection and Field injection
 - Choose a style and stay consistent in your project
 - Is one better than the other?
     - You'll end up getting the same functionality so..not really
     - Even in spring documentation, they say you get same functionality
 - However, Field Injection gives a warning in Intellij: https://stackoverflow.com/questions/39890849/what-exactly-is-field-injection-and-how-to-avoid-it
-    - For mandatory dependencies or when aiming for immutablity, use consturctor injection
+    - For mandatory dependencies or when aiming for immutability, use constructor injection
     - For optional or changeable dependencies, use setter injection
     - Avoid field injection in most cases
     - Spring documentation: https://docs.spring.io/spring/docs/5.0.8.RELEASE/spring-framework-reference/core.html#spring-core